-• Scout fields thoroughly for eggs/mines/larvae
+Scout fields thoroughly for eggs / mines / larvae

-Once the transplants begin to grow, or when direct seedling crops begin to produce true leaves, scouting for the presence of eggs/larvae/damage is very important (Figures 1-4).
+Once the transplants begin to grow, or when direct seedling crops emerge, scouting for the presence of eggs/larvae/damage is very important (Figures 1-4).
 When eggs are found, mining by 1st instar larvae can be anticipated with 3-4 days, and larvae feeding on leaf tissue should be expected shortly thereafter.

-• Initiate foliar insecticide control early.
+Initiate foliar insecticide control early.